yyumna/climatechange_ai/events.md

 # Climate Change AI Events

 Our events provide opportunities to share work at the intersection of climate change and machine learning, to meet others who care about making a difference in this area, and to build teams across sectors to solve important problems.
+Check out recordings and abstracts from our past events at the links below.

 * [ICLR 2020](/ICLR2020_workshop) -- April 26, 2020 in Addis Ababa, Ethiopia
 * [AMLD 2020](/AMLD2020_event) -- Jan 27-28, 2020 in Lausanne, Switzerland